nais/doc/docs/security/auth/tokenx.md

 * `nbf` \(**not before time**\): The token cannot be used before this time, i.e. if the token is issued in the "future" \(outside "reasonable" clock skew\) it **must be rejected**.
 * `iat` \(**issued at time**\): The time at which the token has been issued. **Must be before `exp`**.
 * `sub` \(**subject**\): If applicable, used in user centric access control.
 This represents a unique identifier for the user.

+Other claims in the token are passed on verbatim from the original token issued by `idp`.

 #### Example Token \(exchanged from ID-porten\)